nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_get_the_fhir_capability_statement.md

 {% include warning.html content="Consumer systems **MUST NOT** use this API interaction unless instructed to do so as it is not yet present in all live systems.
 Please use the [combined FHIR&reg; capability statement](foundations_use_case_get_the_fhir_capability_statement.html) instead." %}

-{% include important.html content="This capability statement is specific to the Access Record Structured capability and is identified as such by a Access Record Structured specific [interaction ID](#request-headers) and [service root URL](#fhir-absolute-request) path.
+{% include important.html content="This capability statement is specific to the Access Record Structured capability and is identified as such by an Access Record Structured specific [interaction ID](#request-headers) and [service root URL](#fhir-absolute-request) path.
 Please see other capabilities for their respective capability statements." %}

 ## Use case ##